jessepav/lacygoill-wiki-backup/shell/glossary.md

 Then, the  fork replaces  its code  with the one  of the  command by  invoking a family of system calls informally called “exec()”.

-You can do manually replace the code of the current shell using the `$ exec` command:
+You can do manually replace the code of the current shell using the `exec` command:

         % echo $SHELL
         zsh~